rainbow-me/rainbowkit/.changeset/eight-trains-fly.md

 '@rainbow-me/rainbowkit': patch
 ---

-Add `termsOfService` to the `appInfo` property in `RainbowKitProvider`, which displays your app's ToS at the bottom of the connection modal's welcome screen
+Add `disclaimer` to the `appInfo` property in `RainbowKitProvider`, which displays a custom disclaimer at the bottom of the connection modal's welcome screen